pareespathak/Mobile_robotic_arm/README.md

 of grabbing the objects and dropping them to target zones.
 The bot is designed to overcome various types of hurdles in the arena while performing tasks.
 The bot can be operated from a 10m range using an android mobile application.
-The bot incorporates with a remote-controlled car with a grabbing system, lifting arms, revolving base provided with an onboard electrical power supply.
+The bot incorporates a remote-controlled car with a grabbing system, lifting arms, revolving base provided with an onboard electrical power supply.

 <img src="pictures/architecture%20image.png">